SURFnet/eduxchange-eu-tech-docs/index.md

 - An issuer, e.g. information about the Host Institution

  [An example for the body of this request](./associationexample.md)

+#### `PATCH /associations/{associationId}`

+With this call the Host institution can inform the Home institution about any updates to its associationState.
+There are several reasons why this is needed:

+1. If the Host institution communicated a `pending` or `queued` state to the Home institution during the initial enrolment flow, the Host has to update Home institution when the state progresses to `associated` or `denied`.
+2. If the student cancels the enrolment (for example using some out-of-band process, like sending an email to the student administration of the Host institution), the Host should inform the Home by communicating the `canceled` state.

+#### `GET /associations/{associationId}`

+With this call the Host institution can request the current associationState from the Home institution.
+This is needed when the Home institution returned a `pending` state during the initial enrolment flow.
+The Host institution should then poll the Home institution (for example using a cron job) to check whether the Home instutution has reached a new state.

+In the response to this call, only required fields are necessary:

+- `associationId`
+- `associationType`
+- `role`
+- `state`

 ## About the enrollment receiver